PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--usedState` (string): Filter results by used or unused inventory.
 Accepted values are 'used' or 'unused'.
 - `--search` (string): Search for devices in inventory based on serial number, mac address, or model.
 - `--macs` (array): Search for devices in inventory based on mac addresses.
 - `--networkIds` (array): Search for devices in inventory based on network ids.
+Use explicit 'null' value to get available devices only.
 - `--serials` (array): Search for devices in inventory based on serials.
 - `--models` (array): Search for devices in inventory based on model.
 - `--orderNumbers` (array): Search for devices in inventory based on order numbers.
 - `--tags` (array): Filter devices by tags.
 The filtering is case-sensitive.
 If tags are included, 'tagsFilterType' should also be included (see below).
 - `--tagsFilterType` (string): To use with 'tags' parameter, to filter devices which contain ANY or ALL given tags.
 Accepted values are 'withAnyTags' or 'withAllTags', default is 'withAnyTags'.
 - `--productTypes` (array): Filter devices by product type.
-Accepted values are appliance, camera, cellularGateway, cloudGateway, sensor, switch, systemsManager, and wireless.
+Accepted values are appliance, camera, cellularGateway, secureConnect, sensor, switch, systemsManager, wireless, and wirelessController.

 ##### Example: